 - Pinene: Pinene has the scent of pine and is known to support energy levels and concentration.
 Pinene can also be found in rosemary.

-Like terpenes, flavonoids are found in all types of plants and are responsible for their color.
-The gorgeous greens of kale, bright hues of blueberries and deep reds of beets aren’t the only things flavonoids are responsible for.
+Flavonoids, like terpenes, are found in all types of plants and are responsible for their color.
+The gorgeous greens of kale, bright blues of blueberries and radiant reds of beets aren’t the only things flavonoids are responsible for.
 They also interact with other chemicals in the plant during various growth stages.

-Research suggests that flavonoids are extremely beneficial for health, as they help support homeostasis, or balanced wellness, in the body.
+Research suggests that flavonoids are extremely beneficial for health because they help support homeostasis in the body.

 The Entourage Effect Explained